erf-model/ERF/Docs/sphinx_doc/Inputs.rst

 - the dynamic viscosity in the momentum equation is assumed to have the form :math:`\mu = \rho \alpha_M` where :math:`\alpha_M` is a momentum diffusivity constant with units of kinematic viscosity, calculated as ``erf.dynamicViscosity`` divided by ``erf.rho0_trans``;
-  this diffusivity is multiplied by the current density :math:`\rho` to form the coefficient in the momentum equation; and
+  this diffusivity is multiplied by the instantaneous local density :math:`\rho` to form the coefficient in the momentum equation; and

-- ``erf.alpha_T`` is multiplied by the current density :math:`\rho` to form the coefficient for potential temperature, and
+- ``erf.alpha_T`` is multiplied by the instantaneous local density :math:`\rho` to form the coefficient for potential temperature, and

-- ``erf.alpha_C`` is multiplied by the current density :math:`\rho` to form the coefficient for an advected scalar.
+- ``erf.alpha_C`` is multiplied by the instantaneous local density :math:`\rho` to form the coefficient for an advected scalar.

 PBL Scheme